nweaver-blockchain/blockchain-names/ens.md

 $5/year (a transaction that also costs roughly 100,000 gas/$5).

 This only acts to reserve the name in the `.eth` namespace.
-To actually provide data the user must first set a ‘resolver’ contract associated with the name (40,000 gas/$2), and in that resolver contract the user can then provide mappings between the user’s domain and various types of records.
+To actually provide data the user must first set a 'resolver' contract associated with the name (40,000 gas/$2), and in that resolver contract the user can then provide mappings between the user’s domain and various types of records.
 The standard resolver contract does not